Endoacustica offers, Exclusive Customer Service and free Training

 FPV-Dragon: Spraying incendiary mixture over enemy positions.

-This tactic involves using an FPV drone equipped with a thermite charge, typically based on a 120-mm artillery incendiary munition, to ignite and disable enemy personnel, equipment, exposed ammunition, and other assets.
+This tactic involves using an FPV drone equipped with a thermite charge, typically based on a 120-mm artillery incendiary munition, to ignite and disable enemy positions, equipment, exposed ammunition, and other assets.
 The incendiary mixture is sprayed from an altitude of 20-50 meters, with a burning time of up to 2 minutes and a temperature exceeding 2300°C.

 -